anton-karlovskiy/user-stack-based-device-class-prototype/README.md

 # Demo: UA-aware code-splitting with React

 A demo showing how to use UA-aware code-splitting with React.
-Utilities for UA parsing provided by [ua-parser-js](https://github.com/faisalman/ua-parser-js).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).